Destruction of the Kozarovychi Dam: Course of events

 The Kyiv Reservoir was created during the construction of the Kyiv Hydroelectric Power Plant in the 1960s.
 To protect the lands in the floodplain of the Irpin River from flooding, the 1.4 km long Kozarovychi Dam was built, separating the floodplain from the reservoir, in addition to a pumping station that pumps river water into the reservoir.
 As a result, the water level in the reservoir was three meters higher than in the floodplain of the river.

-There were many issues with the destruction of at the onset of the Russian invasion of Ukraine.
+There were many issues with the destruction of the dam at the onset of the Russian invasion of Ukraine.
 First of all, the technical implementation of its destruction was regarded as an effective act of suicide due to the regular shelling of the territory of the dam and the pumping station by enemy artillery from Russian troops who had already arrived nearby.
 Secondly, the correct calculation of the power of the explosion and the scale of the impact was extremely important for achieving the intended goals without dying.
 With a strong explosion, there was a threat that a huge mass of water from the Kyiv Reservoir could sweep away the villages along the Irpin river, which would cause great destruction and human casualties.
-In addition, due to local residents already being cut off from any logistics, it was extremely important to blow up the dam only partially, so that it was possible to enter and leave nearby villages.
+In addition, due to local residents already being cut off from any logistics, it was extremely important to blow up the dam only partially so that it was possible to enter and leave nearby villages.
 However, this was not possible with Ukraine's military equipment.
 The dam had to be blown up twice, as the first time was unsuccessful.